Joe Hisaishi: 2020–present

 On February 21, 2020, the album Dream Songs: The Essential Joe Hisaishi was released through Decca Gold, featuring 28 compositions from Hisaishi's career.

 On February 19, 2021, the film Soul Snatcher (赤狐书生)'s soundtrack album Red Fox Scholar (Original Soundtrack) was digitally released, with 34 compositions ranging from 25 seconds to nearly five minutes in length.
 In 2022, Hisaishi worked on the Royal Shakespeare Company theatre production of My Neighbour Totoro.
 On March 30, 2023, Hisaishi signed an exclusive recording agreement with Deutsche Grammophon.
 Hisaishi composed the soundtrack for the film Silent Love, released on January 26, 2024.
 In 2025, Hisaishi composed the soundtrack for A Big Bold Beautiful Journey, his first Western film soundtrack.

+In September 2024, Hisaishi conducted three sold-out concerts with the San Francisco Symphony at Davies Symphony Hall, performing "Music from the Studio Ghibli Films of Hayao Miyazaki."
+In May 2026, Hisaishi led a program with the National Symphony Orchestra at the Kennedy Center that sold at 95 percent capacity during a difficult season for the Orchestra.

 Awards and recognition

-Hisaishi has won numerous awards, including seven Japanese Academy Awards for Best Music (1992, 1993, 1994, 1999, 2000, 2009, and 2011); the Newcomer Award from the Ministry of Education (Public Entertainment Section) (1997); the Art Choice Award for New Artist (Popular Performing Arts Division) (1998); the Los Angeles Film Critics Association Award Music Prize for Howl's Moving Castle (2005); and the International Film Music Critics Association Award for Television Division Best Original Score Award (for the Korean drama Queen Shikigami) (2008).
+Hisaishi has won numerous awards, including seven Japanese Academy Awards for Best Music (1992, 1993, 1994, 1999, 2000, 2009, and 2011); the Newcomer Award from the Ministry of Education (Public Entertainment Section) (1997); the Art Choice Award for New Artist (Popular Performing Arts Division) (1998); the Los Angeles Film Critics Association Award Music Prize for Howl's Moving Castle (2005); and the International Film Music Critics Association Award for Television Division Best Original Score Award (for the South Korean drama Queen Shikigami) (2008).

 In November 2009, he received the Medal of Honor with Purple Ribbon from the Government of Japan.

 In November 2023, he received the Order of the Rising Sun, 4th Class, Gold Rays with Rosette.

 Hisaishi was nominated for the Golden Globe Award for Best Original Score for The Boy and the Heron (2023).

 In 2024, Hisaishi was awarded the Winsor McCay Award at that year's Annie Awards in recognition of his "unparalleled achievement and exceptional contributions to animation".